Optimizing Vue Apps: Lazy Loading and Code Splitting

 }

-export default product
+export default product// main.js

 const getProduct = () => import('./product.js')

-const getCategory = () => import('./category.js')
+const getCategory = () => import('./category.js')if (route === "/product") {

 getProduct()